The MandelZoom project II: the impact of stellar feedback on black hole accretion through an $\alpha$-disc in dwarf galaxies with a resolved interstellar medium: Results

 To demonstrate why the CND exists only episodically in simulations that include the full feedback physics, we compare the CND surface density and density-weighted projections in the {\tt SN} and {\tt full} runs.
 Fig.~\ref{fig:SN-full} shows instances with comparable star formation episodes in the two simulations, where the distribution of CND mass, SFR, and the number of SNe are very similar.
 As shown in Fig.~\ref{fig:CNDcycle}, these episodes correspond to $\sim10$--$50$~Myr in the {\tt SN} run and $\sim110$--$150$~Myr in the {\tt full} run.
 For each case, we take the snapshot 8~Myr before the first SN event in the episode and follow the subsequent evolution in intervals of 8~Myr.
 The {\it stars} and {\it circles} indicate the locations of feedback-producing stars: in the {\tt SN} run, those that end as SNe, and in the {\tt full} run, stars producing both EUV/FUV photons and SNe.
 The {\it marker} size scales with stellar mass, while the colour denotes stellar age.

 As shown in the first columns of the respective runs, which is 8~Myr before the onset of SNe, the stellar distribution in both simulations lies mainly near the CND edge, with only minor differences in the number of stars.
 However, the gas density and temperature distributions differ markedly.
 In the {\tt SN} run, the CND edge remains relatively dense and cold, with $T<100$~K. In contrast, in the {\tt full} run, massive stars immediately emit EUV photons, heating the CND.
 As a result, the CND edge where these stars are located is hotter and more diffuse, while gas is compressed inward to $\sim1$--$3$~pc from the centre, thereby enhancing BH accretion.
 This radiative feedback makes the CND more susceptible to subsequent SNe.
 Despite the CND being slightly less massive in the {\tt SN} run, it survives throughout the full simulation time of 450~Myr.
 By contrast, in the {\tt full} run, once the first SNe explode, the entire CND is disrupted and dispersed, leaving no disc until the next inflow into the nuclear region occurs.
-Thus, with early stellar feedback, the CND undergoes episodic cycles of destruction and reformation.
+Thus, with early stellar feedback, the CND undergoes episodic cycles of destruction and reformation. \ej{It will be important to quantify the CND resilience and the likely cyclic nature in simulation models that include BH feedback as well.}